sierra nevada

 While the guys relaxed and set up the fire pit at Aspen Camp, I headed up Tioga Pass to capture the magic of the moon over the Sierra Nevada Mountains.

-One mile lead to another and I got lucky with an evening ride through the beautiful Tuolumne Meadows of Yosemite National Park.
+One mile lead to another and I got lucky with an evening ride through the beautiful Tuolumne Meadow of Yosemite National Park.

 Riding my Triumph Bonnevile deep into the park, hoping for a glimpse of Half Dome before nightfall .
 Simply elated to just make last light and to have this be my first image ever of this natural marvel.

 Ansel Adams has always been my premier photographic inspiration, the way he captured nature and the feeling of being included in his vision.
-Now, I have a tribute image to Mr. Adams incredible body of work that I am thrilled to share.
+Now, I have a tribute image to Mr. Adams’ incredible body of work that I am thrilled to share .
 For all the camera aficionados out there, this photograph is a hand held shot with my Sony a7R lV with ISO 200 .
 F4 .
-1/160s with the Sony 135mm F1.8 GM lens and Mono filter.
+1/160s with the Sony 135mm F1.8 GM lens and processed with the Mono filter.

 Aspen Camp comfort as demonstrated by Mr Ken Symer .
 Note the message on Ken’s hat!